rob-myers/npc-cli/docs/dev-info.md

   - You paint the _vertices_ (not faces)
 - Show weights on mesh by selecting bone in Weight paint mode
   - Weight Paint Mode > Ctrl+Shift+LMB to select a bone.
-- Reset bone rotation
+- Reset bone rotation/position
-  - Option+R
+  - Option+R/G
 - Collapse/Expand Outliner
   - Shift-click